hola/challenge_haggling/README.md

 The [haggle.js](src/haggle.js) script allows you to stage negotiations between two human agents, between a human and a script, and between two scripts.
 Run it with `--help` to see what it can do.

 We are going to judge the contest by running negotiations pariwise between the submitted solutions.
 We hope to run at least two sessions for each possible pair, but if we receive a lot of solutions, we might have to resort to a different system such as a knockout tournament to make testing feasible.
 The exact details of the tournament system will be announced later.
 In any case, what matters is the total value that the solution receives from all the deals it makes, not “wins” or “losses”.
+The winning script is the one that manages to accumulate the most value from all the deals it strikes.

 For the final testing, we will use the default parameters of the testing script, that is, 3 object types, between 1 and 5 objects of each type, the total value for each partner $10, and a limit of 5 rounds.
 We recommend that solutions support all combinations of parameters that are allowed by the test script.